The Karate Kid (2010 film)

-Principal photography took place in Beijing, China, and filming began in July 2009 and ended on October 16.
-The Karate Kid was released theatrically worldwide on June 11, 2010, by Sony Pictures.
-The film earned $359 million on a $40 million budget.
+Principal photography of the film took place in Beijing, China, beginning in July 2009 and ending on October.
+The Karate Kid premiered at the Mann Village Theater in Westwood, California on June 7, 2010, and was released in the United States on June 11, by Sony Pictures Releasing, and on June 22 in China and August 5 in Hong Kong, by EDKO.
+The film received generally positive reviews from critics and earned $359.1 million worldwide on a $40 million budget, making it the highest-grossing film of the series.

+The film serves as a remake of the 1984 film of the same name following a similar narrative but with the setting moved to China, and the martial art changed (despite the film's title) from karate to kung fu.
+The announcement of the sixth film, Karate Kid: Legends (2025), with Chan and original star Ralph Macchio reprising their roles, retconned the film, placing it in the same fictional universe of the original films.

 Plot

-12 year old Dre Parker leaves Detroit for Beijing after his widowed mother Sherry gets a job transfer at a car factory.
-There, Dre meets Meiying, a young violinist that reciprocates his attention.
-However, 15 year old Cheng, a rebellious Kung Fu prodigy whose family is close to Meiying's, keeps them apart by constantly attacking, teasing and bullying Dre.
-As revenge, Dre throws a bucket of dirty water over Cheng and his gang after a school field trip to the Forbidden City.
-Enraged, they chase, corner and brutally beat Dre at an alley.
-Mr. Han, a maintenance man who repaired for Sherry, intervenes and fends off the boys, revealing himself to be a Kung Fu master.
+12-year-old Dre Parker and his widowed mother Sherry Parker move from Detroit to Beijing, after she gets a job transfer at a car factory.
+Dre meets young violinist Meiying, and immediately becomes infatuated with her.
+However, Cheng, a rebellious 14-year-old kung fu prodigy whose family is close to Meiying's, keeps them apart by constantly attacking, teasing, and antagonizing Dre.
+After a field trip to the Forbidden City, Dre throws a bucket of dirty water over Cheng and his gang, causing them to chase and brutally beat Dre.
+Maintenance man Mr. Han intervenes and fends off the bullies, revealing himself to be a kung fu master.

-Mr. Han heals Dre's injuries using the ancient Chinese medicine methods of fire cupping.
-He explains that Cheng and his friends are not inherently bad, but made so by Master Li, who teaches his students to be merciless towards their enemies.
-Intrigued, Dre asks if Han could teach him Kung Fu.
-Mr. Han refuses and instead brings him to Li's Fighting Dragon studio to make peace.
-Li harshly rebuffs the peace offer and challenges Dre to a fight with Cheng.
-Mr. Han instead counters that Dre compete against Li's students at an upcoming Kung Fu tournament.
-He requests that his students leave Dre alone to train until then.
-Li begrudgingly accepts as long as Dre shows up at the tournament.
+Han heals Dre's injuries using the Chinese medicine methods of fire cupping.
+He explains that Cheng and his friends are not inherently bad, but are taught to be merciless by their teacher, Master Li.
+Dre asks Han to teach him kung fu, and Han accompanies him to Li's Fighting Dragons studio to make peace.
+Li rebuffs the peace offer and challenges Dre to fight Cheng, but Han counters that Dre compete against all Li's students at the upcoming open kung fu tournament, requesting that they let Dre train in peace until then.
+Li accepts, saying if Dre doesn't show up, he will inflict pain on the both of them.

-Mr. Han begins to teach Dre Kung Fu by emphasizing movements that apply to life in general.
-He conveys that serenity and maturity, not punches and power, are the true keys to mastering Kung fu.
-Han makes Dre perform repetitive motions using his jacket.
-Through this, Dre develops muscle memory.
-Han takes him to a Taoist temple in the Wudang Mountains.
-There, Dre witnesses a woman making a cobra reflect her movements and later drinks the water from a Taoist well.
-After many weeks of laborious training, Mr. Han gives Dre a day off.
-Dre goes to see Meiying, persuading her to cut school for a day of fun.
-This makes her nearly late for a violin audition, and her parents thus deem Dre a bad influence, forbidding her from ever seeing him again.
+Han teaches Dre kung fu by emphasizing movements that apply to life in general.
+Serenity and maturity, not punches and power, are the keys to mastering kung fu.
+He has Dre repeatedly take off and pick up his jacket to develop muscle memory.
+Han takes him to a Taoist temple where Dre drinks the water from a Taoist well and witnesses a woman make a cobra reflect her movements.
+After weeks of training, Han gives Dre a day off.
+Dre persuades Meiying to skip school with him.
+After finding out, Meiying's parents deem Dre a bad influence and forbid Meiying from seeing him.